 We live in a pretty active neighborhood and community.
 It’s very common to see early morning runners and cyclists out and about.
 Especially as we head into the spring marathon season.
 And while parts of me have enjoyed time off from long distance running, there’s a greater part of me that misses training and all it has to offer.
-I wrote about it a little bit in last Friday Favorites, but it wasn’t an in depth account.

 Today’s post is actually in response to a reader email I received.
 The reader asked how to balance nutrition and training when she knows deep down she still desires weight loss.
 While she is practicing some of the principles of intuitive eating, she’s struggling about managing joyful movement.

 So today, we’re talking about throwing the diet mentality away during training.